Toggle Menu

 So there’s ground up lady in here?

-Attendant: No, God no. That’s disgusting.
+Attendant: Uh, no, God no. That’s- that’s disgusting.
 This isn’t her physically, it’s the flavor and texture of her existence which apparently tastes like diced chicken in a cream sauce.
-It’s actually pretty good.
+It’s- it’s actually pretty good.

 Attendant: Why do you say that?